stoenescubogdanalex/program/courses/frontend/react/week5/session-plan.md

 #### Server Actions

 - Introduce "Server Actions" as a specific type of Server Function
-- Provide context by mentioning plain old `<form>`s on the internet that are historically sent to a server for processing (we could say a "server function"!)
+- Provide context by mentioning plain old `<form>`s on the internet that can be sent to a server for processing (we could call them "server functions"!)
-- Explain how attaching a Server _Function_ to an `action` makes it a Server _Action_
+- Explain how attaching a Server _Function_ to a (form) `action` makes it a Server _Action_

 #### API Routes